Human Rights Bodies

 The Human Rights Council is a separate entity from OHCHR.
 This distinction originates from the separate mandates they were given by the General Assembly.
 Nevertheless, OHCHR provides substantive support for the meetings of the Human Rights Council, and follow-up to the Council's deliberations.

-OHCHR supports the work of rapporteurs, representatives and working groups through its Special Procedures Division (SPD) which services 27 thematic mandates; and the Research and Right to Development Division (RRDD) which aims to improve the integration of human rights standards and principles, including the rights to development; while the Field Operations and Technical Cooperation Division (FOTCD) supports the work of country-mandates.
+OHCHR supports the work of rapporteurs, independent experts and working groups through its Special Procedures Branch (SPB) which services all but one of the thematic mandates and provides centralised support to the Special Procedures as a system.
+The Field Operations and Technical Cooperation Division (FOTCD) supports the work of country-mandates.

 There are nine core international human rights treaties, the most recent one -- on enforced disappearance -- entered into force on 23 December 2010.
 Since the adoption of the Universal Declaration of Human Rights in 1948, all UN Member States have ratified at least one core international human rights treaty, and 80 percent have ratified four or more.

 There are currently ten human rights treaty bodies, which are committees of independent experts.
 Nine of these treaty bodies monitor implementation of the core international human rights treaties while the tenth treaty body, the Subcommittee on Prevention of Torture, established under the Optional Protocol to the Convention against Torture, monitors places of detention in States parties to the Optional Protocol.

 The treaty bodies are created in accordance with the provisions of the treaty that they monitor.
 OHCHR supports the work of treaty bodies and assists them in harmonizing their working methods and reporting requirements through their secretariats.